VexMihir/chessApp/README.md

+# Castle ⚔️ Conquer

-"Ever dreamt of ruling the chessboard from the comfort of your couch? 🛋️ Say hello to ChessRumble, where you can reign as the grandmaster of real-time online chess! 🏆 Battle friends, rivals, or even foes across the globe, and dive into our captivating game archive to relive your most epic victories! 🌟 It's time to unleash your strategic prowess and conquer the chess world like never before! 🎉 Checkmate boredom with ChessRumble now!"
+### **Ever dreamt of ruling the chessboard from the comfort of your couch? 🛋️ Say hello to ChessRumble, where you can reign as the grandmaster of real-time online chess! 🏆 Battle friends, rivals, or even foes across the globe, and dive into our captivating game archive to relive your most epic victories! 🌟 It's time to unleash your strategic prowess and conquer the chess world like never before! 🎉 Checkmate boredom with ChessRumble now!**

-# CPSC 455 Project
-**Team Name:** JAMDK

-**Team Members:** Dan Blustein, Mihir Bhandari, Jason Lai, Alex Nguyen, Kevin Dang

-## Design Document
-This project implements an online chess game with multiplayer functionality.
+>_This project implements an online chess game with multiplayer functionality.
 The application will allow its users to match and play chess games over the internet.
-The application will provide real-time updates, handle network issues and allow the retrieval and playback of saved games.
+The application will provide real-time updates, handle network issues and allow the retrieval and playback of saved games._

-**Primary Technologies:** Node.js, Express.js, Socket.io, React.js, MongoD and CSS (Tailwind).

-### Project Description

--   Who is it for?
-	- People that want to play Chess with friends over the Internet.
-        - People who want to spectate or replay chess games.
-- What will it do?
-	- It would allow people to join a room (like slither.io or agar.io) and play a chess game.
-More than 2 people should be able to join the room, 2 people play at a time while the others can spectate.
--   What are some additional functionalities?
-	-   Users can view previously played games, as well as rating systems per user.
-   	-   Furthermore, users would be able to evaluate how good their moves are while looking back through previous games.
-	-   Furthermore, the UI would be refined, showing users the legal moves whenever a piece is selected on the board.
--   What type of data will it store?
-	-   Games will be stored and are represented by PGN (Portable Game Notation), and usernames of the players as well as the result of the games.

-### Project task requirements
+---
+## 📝 Project Task Requirements

 #### 🎯Minimal Requirements:
 1. ✅ Allows people to play Chess games over the internet.